 First, place a vase on a pan.
 Add play dough around the vase to make it look like a volcano.
 Make sure you use play dough you don’t want anymore, since it will be ruined after the experiment.
 Pour baking soda into the vase.
 Add food coloring if you’d like.
 Next, slowly add vinegar inside the vase.
 You will start to see the volcano fizz!

 We also did a gender reveal volcano when we found out the gender of our third child!

 4. Fun Way to Blow Up a Balloon

 Try this trick to blow up a balloon!

 Use a funnel to pour a cup of vinegar into a plastic bottle.

 Place a balloon around the funnel and fill it with 2 teaspoons of baking soda.

 Cover the top of the bottle with your balloon.
 Lift your balloon up so that the baking soda drops down into the vinegar.
 Watch as the balloon fills with air!

 Side note: you may notice the last photo is a different bottle.
 We tried this experiment with a smaller bottle and the balloon blew up bigger than with the larger bottle.
 Also, you could experiment with more baking soda and vinegar to make it blow up even larger.

-5. Vinegar Ice
+5. Frozen Vinegar Stars